BGorenc/WiFi_Controlled_Lightsaber/README.md

   </p>
 </div>

-If at this point you feel the wire is too long or not long enough feel free to start with a new spacer.
+If at this point you feel that when assembled the JST connection wires are too long or not long enough, feel free to start with a new spacer.
 You should have a lot of left over PVC available to experiment with.

 <br/>